IEM-Gurukul/term-ii-project-submission-sapna71/README.md

 Each state controls the elevator's behavior, and transitions happen dynamically based on user requests.

-Project Structure

-src/
- ├── State.java
- ├── Elevator.java
- ├── IdleState.java
- ├── MovingUpState.java
- ├── MovingDownState.java
- ├── DoorOpenState.java
- └── Main.java

 ## How to Run

 Step 1: Navigate to source folder cd src
 Step 2: Compile the code
  javac *.java
 Step 3: Run the program
  java Main

 ## Git Discipline Notes
 This project adheres to a modular development workflow, ensuring each component of the State Design Pattern was independently implemented, tested, and verified before integration.